jim-steerforth/cli-linux/pages/08.optimisation/01.benchmarking/docs.md

 Then run the benchnark plugin again and sudo chmod 755 /var/www/html/moodle/report
 After a few checks, upgrade your database.
-Dashboard
-Site administration
+Dashboard -> Site administration -> Reports -> Benchmark
-Reports
-Benchmark

 ![](Bencnm.png)

-Even on a very cheap VPS,the benchmark is respaectable.
+This is a Hostvds 1 CPU and 1gB of Ram, 1 gB Swap space with newly installed Moodle on Ubutnu 18.04.
+Database and PHP with extensins were installed and config files were at default.